tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-web-pvd.md

 Encrypted Message:

 : The encrypted message is encrypted with a resolution server's public key, and contains two fields, the Client Symmetric Key and the DNS Message.
+The Client Symmetric Key MUST be a freshly generated and random symmetric key for each ENCRYPTED_QUERY.

 ~~~
  0                   1                   2                   3